Unleash/unleash/website/docs/api/admin/user-admin.md

 - `userId` is required as a url path parameter.
 - All fields are optional.
 Only provided fields are updated.
+- Note that earlier versions of Unleash required either `name` or `email` to be set.

 ### Delete a user {#delete-a-user}